yy-personal/my-financial-dashboard/README.md

 #### Troubleshooting GitHub Pages Deployment

 - Ensure your repository is set to use GitHub Pages in the repository settings
-- For a project site, set the source to the `gh-pages` branch
+- For automatic deployment, set the source to the `master` branch with `/ (root)` folder
 - If using a custom domain, configure it in the GitHub repository settings
+- GitHub Actions will handle the build process automatically

 ### Code Style and Quality